Goldenglow1427/Gamemaker-2-Projects/Magician Adventure/datafiles/Monster Design Worksheet.md

 - `burn_dmg`: by layers, when accumulated to 10, deals huge one instance damage;

-  - Enemies: deals 15 magic damage;
+  - Enemies: deals 30 art damage;
   - Allies: deals 10 magic damage, applies 3 DOT over 5 rounds;

 - `necrosis_dmg`: by layers, when accumulated to 10:

-  - Enemies: reset the SP for most skills to 0;
+  - Enemies: deals 15 true damage, reset the SP for most skills to 0;
   - Allies: starting Energy reduce 50% for 2 turns;

 - `ef_stun`: by turns, each turn reduce by 1;